Connect with others who understand.

-Medically reviewed by Flaviu Titus Patrascanu, M.D.
+Medically reviewed by Mimi Kim, M.D.

 Written by Aminah Wali, Ph.D.

 For normal growth and function, our bodies need to make the right amounts of hormones at the right times.
-Congenital adrenal hyperplasia (CAH) causes imbalances in hormone levels.
+Congenital adrenal hyperplasia causes imbalances in hormone levels.
 This can lead to a variety of symptoms that can range from mild to life-threatening.
 They can vary depending on your age and sex.

-It’s important to know how CAH can affect the body and what symptoms to look out for.
-Always let your health care provider know if you notice any new or changing symptoms.
+CAH symptoms may change over time.
+Always let your healthcare provider know if you notice any new or changing symptoms.

 Different Types of CAH Cause Different Symptoms